Employee Notification Requirements

-Employers are responsible to provide notification of certain rights and options available to employees such as Summary Plan Descriptions (SPDs), WHCRA, Medicare Part D, and more.
+State that employers need to provide notification of individual rights and options available to employees such as Summary Plan Descriptions (SPDs), WHCRA, Medicare Part D, and more.
 There is an increased urgency to be current and compliant.
 The Department of Labor is cracking down on noncompliance with increased audits and assigned fines.
-This article provides an overview of critical notifications, how they apply to your business when they should be sent, and important steps to ensure compliance.
+This article provides an overview of critical notifications, how they apply to your business, send date, and essential steps to ensure compliance.

 Most, if not all, employers have or will have notification obligations related to health and welfare benefits, FMLA, COBRA, pension plans, etc. Notification requirements are not static and are continually changing and evolving.
 Changes in regulations, legislation, benefits offered, the number of employees, and business type drive notification requirements.